-Flamboyant fiestas, noisy tapas bars, flamenco dancing, blue skies and a glistening green sea are just some of the images traditionally conjured up at the mention of Spain.
+Flamboyant fiestas, noisy tapas bars, flamenco dancing, blue skies and a glistening blue sea are just some of the images traditionally conjured up at the mention of Spain.
 There is no wonder that some 400,000 foreign nationals have taken up residence in the south and some 55 million tourists flock to the country each year.
-However, while these sunny notions of Spain are accurate there is a whole lot more to be discovered!
-There is not enough space here to justify Spain's enormous diversity but this is a brief guide to some of its most famous and distinctive regions.
+However, while these sunny notions of Spain are accurate, there is a whole lot more to be discovered!
+There is not enough space here to justify Spain's enormous diversity, but this is a brief guide to some of its most famous and distinctive regions.

-Andalucía is perhaps Spain´s most well-known region.
+Andalucía is perhaps Spain's most well-known region.
 It is the largest region (bigger than Holland, Switzerland, Belgium and Denmark individually) with a population of 7 million.
-Offering fine beaches as well as a mountain range, La Sierra Nevada, Andalucía is one of Europe´s most popular tourist hot-spots.
-Andalusians are known for their peaceful, easy-going and happy-with-life attitude.
-Open and relaxed, these Spaniards are always ready for a fiesta and during Semana Santa (Holy Week, the last week of Lent) glamorous celebrations flood the region.
+Offering fine beaches as well as a mountain range, La Sierra Nevada, Andalucía is one of Europe's most popular tourist hot spots.
+Andalusians are known for their peaceful, easy-going and happy attitude.
+Open and relaxed, these Spaniards are always ready for a fiesta and during Semana Santa (Holy Week, the last week of Lent), glamorous celebrations flood the region.
 Flamenco is hugely popular in this area and bull fights still take place regularly between April and October.
-Andalusians are a passionate people and they love to talk, unfortunately their accent is quite difficult for foreigners to understand as they drop the "s" and the final letter from most of their words.
+Andalusians are passionate people and they love to talk; unfortunately their accent is quite difficult for foreigners to understand as they drop the "s" and the final letter from most of their words.
 They have a rich Moorish heritage which can be identified in much of the region's Islamic architecture, most notably the Alhambra, a magnificent Muslim palace in Granada built in the 13th century.

 El País Vasco (Euskadi)

 For the most part many Basque customs and arts were originally borrowed from their French or Spanish neighbors (many Basques do not consider themselves to be Spanish) then stamped with the Basque personality and treasured and preserved.
-It is here that Spanish royals take their holidays to enjoy the region´s enormous vitality and its picturesque coastline.
+It is here that Spanish royals take their holidays to enjoy the region's enormous vitality and its picturesque coastline.
 El País Vasco (Basque Country) is Spain's most autonomous region: it enjoys its own parliament, police force, education system and collects its own taxes.
-Despite these facts some of the region´s hard-line nationalists, including ETA, have remained determined to push for full independence.
-During the summer the Basque region is peppered with weekend-long village fêtes making it the perfect time to discover regional crafts and traditions.
+Despite this, some of the region's hard-line nationalists, including ETA, have remained determined to push for full independence.
+During the summer, the Basque region is peppered with weekend-long village fêtes making it the perfect time to discover regional crafts and traditions.
 Basques are considered practical, objective and laconic, even more so in their own language as these two examples of Basque proverbs demonstrate:

 "A fish and a guest go bad on the third day and must be thrown out"